 3. Does the attorney offer payment plans?

 I understand that people unexpectedly find themselves charged with a crime.
 Does the prospective attorney/firm want payment in full or at least half up front?
 Our office is proud to offer payment plans.
 It allows people to best utilize resources that are vital when someone is facing Domestic Violence charges.

-There is no doubt that my clients benefit from experience as a former Domestic Violence Prosecutor.
+There is no doubt that my clients benefit from my experience as a former Domestic Violence Prosecutor.